 Allianz Annual Deluxe Travel Medical Insurance – A Great Policy if you will be Back in the US at Least Every 90 Days

 We bought an Allianz Annual Deluxe Travel Insurance policy policy for $450 for both of us for one year which covers travel related mishaps.

 It also covers medical mishaps (with a lot of caveats) if you are more than 100 miles from home.

 That’s cheap travel medical insurance!
 We thought it was too good to be true.

 The problem with this travel medical insurance, we later found, is that in the small print it say that “Your travel…cannot last longer than 90 days.”

 But if you travel frequently and return home every 90 days or less then an Allianz Annual Deluxe Travel Insurance policy is a cheap option to explore.
-It actually did cover a quick hospital visit in Chiang Mai that we had paid cash for since we had been in Florida less than 90 days earlier.
+It actually did cover a quick hospital visit in Chiang Mai that we had paid cash for since we had been in the US less than 90 days earlier.

 Two Choices For Continuing Travel Medical Insurance for Americans

-Once we discovered the 90 day limit on our Allianz policy we needed to find travel health insurance that covered us no matter how long we travel.
+Once we discovered the 90 day trip limit on our Allianz policy we needed to find travel health insurance that covered us no matter how long we travel.

 Both offer comprehensive travel health insurance for full time or extended time travelers such as mid-career sabbaticals.